Charro Days

 Charro Days, also known as Charro Days Fiesta or Charro Days Festival, is a two-nation fiesta and an annual four-day pre-Lenten celebration held in Brownsville, Texas, United States in cooperation with Matamoros, Tamaulipas, Mexico.
 The grito—a joyous Mexican shout—opens the festivities every year.
 This festival is a shared heritage celebration between the two border cities of Brownsville, Texas and Matamoros, Tamaulipas.
 The Charro Days festivals usually have about 50,000 attendees each year.
 This celebration includes the Sombrero Festival as well as a parade that goes down Elizabeth St. through Historic Downtown Brownsville, TX.

 History

-The festival was first organized and celebrated 1937 by the Brownsville Chamber of Commerce to recognize Mexican culture and honor the charros, or the "dashing Mexican gentlemen cowboys."
-In addition, it is mentioned in the official webpage that the Charro Days festival was also created to bring people together during the effects of the Great Depression.
+The festival was first organized in 1937 and celebrated in 1938 by the Brownsville Chamber of Commerce to recognize Mexican culture and honor the charros, or the "dashing Mexican gentlemen cowboys."
+In addition, it is stated in the official webpage that the Charro Days festival was also created to bring people together during the effects of the Great Depression.
 Although not proven, it is rumored that the first “unofficial” Charro Days was realized in the early to mid-1800s, when people from the city of Brownsville, Texas, and Matamoros, Tamaulipas, just across the Rio Grande in Mexico, came together to celebrate a cooperative cultural festival to honor the two nations.

 The festival went on hiatus in 1942–45 & 2021.